 1. Get Moving to Beat Those Winter Blues

-Studies show over and over that exercise is a great way to lift your spirits and even prevent depression.
-Simply walking for 30 minutes a day five times a week can have a significant impact on your mood.
-Bundle up and go for a walk, jump on a stationary bike, download a virtual kickboxing class, or dance around your living room.
-If you can exercise outside, absorbing natural daylight before 10 am, is even more beneficial.
+Studies show that exercise is consistently a great way to lift your spirits and even prevent depression.
+Just walking for 30 minutes a day five times a week can significantly impact your mood.

 2. Lighten Up During the Darker Winter Months